malcolmlett/malcolmlett.github.io/General-Intelligence-Classifications.md

     * Memory is the architecture that enables the agent to comprehend and rationalise about things across time.
 6. It needs to be capable of modelling the difference between itself and the outside environment.

+# Thought Levels

+(tbd: flesh out further)

+Daniel Kahneman characterises thought into two categories, System 1 and System 2 thought, by making a distinction between whether the thought is produced heuristically and immediately, or from slow deliberated thought, and the suggestion that these two thought styles much employ different systems within the brain.

+I find that distinction extremely useful as it fits very well with my theory on the architecture of the conscious part of the brain as desribed in [[A Theory of Consciousness]].
+I also find it useful to re-characterise System 1 and System 2 in terms of that architecture, and to propose one more level, System 0, that characterises another kind of thought.
+Described here:

+**System 0:**
+* Processed and actioned on without conscious awareness.
+* May or may not become consciously aware afterwards.

+**System 1:**
+* Thought produced via single pass through predictive systems that is subsequently actioned consciously.

+**System 2:**
+* Thought that requires multiple passes through conscious part of brain.

 # Biological Constraints

 All biological life forms evolve in the context of constraints that impact their ability to maintain life and to succeed in procreating.
 While these constraints may not be directly necessary for general intelligence _per se_, they are important context for how general intelligence has evolved in humans.
 Some such constraints act on the individual during their lifetime, acting as motivation drivers, affecting their exposure to different experiences, and thus affecting what they learn.
 Other constraints act only at evolutionary scales.
 I shall attempt to identify the constraints that had the most impact on the evolution of human intelligence, and to classify them as "learning" or "evolutionary" constraints.